BrendanParmer/NodeToPython/docs/README.md

     * Textures

 * In a future version, I plan on having the add-on adding all of the above to the Asset Library for reference
-* You may run into naming conflicts if your addon shares a name with another Blender addon or operator (see [#56](https://github.com/BrendanParmer/NodeToPython/issues/56))
+* You may run into naming conflicts if your add-on shares a name with another Blender add-on or operator (see [#56](https://github.com/BrendanParmer/NodeToPython/issues/56))

 ## Bug Reports and Suggestions